dhmay/jamstats/README.md

 # jamstats
 Tools for doing statistics and making plots on data from [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files.
+These tools can be accessed from the commandline or from Python.

 Supports both v4.x and v5.x JSON files.
 Supports completed and in-progress game files.